madprops/gifmaker/README.md

 For example `--words="Buy Buttcoin ; [repeat]"`

-It will use that text on the first two frames.
+It will use that text in the first two frames.

-You can also provide a number to specify how many time to repeat:
+You can also provide a number to specify how many times to repeat:

 For example `--words="Buy Buttcoin ; [repeat 2]"`